Reinhardt Free Spectrahedra: Introduction

 Given a tuple $E=(E_1,\dots,E_{\vg})$ of $k\times \ell$ (not necessarily square) matrices, the spectrahedron $\cD_A,$ where $A\in M_{k+\ell}(\C)^{\vg}$ is given by

 is a \df{spectraball}.
 It is routine to see that a tuple $X\in \matng$ is in $\cD_A[n]$ (resp. $\fP_A$) if and only if $\|\Lambda_E(X)\|\le 1$ (resp. $\|\Lambda_E(X)\|<1$).

 The results of \cite{longmaps,bestmaps} characterize bianalytic maps between $\fP_A$ and $\fP_B$ under certain generic irreducibility hypotheses on the tuples $A$ and $B.$ They also characterize bianalytic maps between spectraballs absent any additional hypotheses.
 A canonical class of free spectrahedra not covered by these results are those that are circularly symmetric as defined in Subsection~\ref{sec:Reinhardt} immediately below.
-Theorem~\ref{t:mainR} and its corollary, Corollary~\ref{c:mainR}, provide evidence for the conjecture that a bianalytic map between circularly symmetric free spectrahedra that do not contain a spectraball as a direct summand are linear.
+Theorem~\ref{t:mainR} and its corollary, Corollary~\ref{c:mainR}, provide evidence for the belief that a bianalytic map between circularly symmetric free spectrahedra have a simple algebraic form.